-- mixing of tabs and spaces (without --strict will show a warning), - use of from future imports (Coconut does these automatically) (without --strict will show a warning) - · missing new line at end of file, - · trailing whitespace at end of lines, - · semicolons at end of lines. - use of the Python-style lambda statement (use Coconut's lambda syntax instead), - Python 3.10/PEP-634-style match ...: case ...: syntax (use Coconut's case ...: match ...: syntax instead), - Python-3.10/PEP-634-style dotted names in pattern-matching (Coconut style is to preface these with an =), - inheriting from object in classes (Coconut does this automatically), - use of u to denote Unicode strings (all Coconut strings are Unicode strings), and - use of backslash continuation (use parenthetical continuation instead).
+- mixing of tabs and spaces (without --strict will show a warning), - use of from \\future\\ imports (Coconut does these automatically) (without --strict will show a warning), - missing new line at end of file, - · trailing whitespace at end of lines, - · semicolons at end of lines. - use of the Python-style lambda statement (use Coconut's lambda syntax instead), - Python-3.10/PEP-634-style dotted names in pattern-matching (Coconut style is to preface these with ==), - inheriting from object in classes (Coconut does this automatically), - use of u to denote Unicode strings (all Coconut strings are Unicode strings), and - use of backslash continuation (use parenthetical continuation instead).

-3.5 Integrations
+3.4 Integrations